 Triggers are a convenient programming abstraction activated at transaction commit based on updates to the base tables.
 All trigger definitions are considered together at the transaction commit.
 There is no a priori defined order in which they run.
 Each may in turn activate new triggers, but each trigger definition is also executed only once per transaction commit.

-Note: FOR EACH STATEMENT is the default if not specified.
+Note: FOR EACH STATEMENT is the default when not specified.

-The option to specify a schema name for the trigger name has been removed.
-Previous the schema name of a full qualified trigger name already had to be the same as the schema name of the table.
+The option to specify a schema name qualifier for the trigger name has been removed.
+Previously the schema name of a full qualified trigger name already had to be the same as the schema name of the table.

 create table t1 (id int, name varchar(1024)); --test FOR EACH STATEMENT (default one) insert into t1 values(10, 'monetdb'); insert into t1 values(20, 'monet'); create trigger test5 after update on t1 referencing new row as new_row for each statement when (new_row.id > 0) insert into t1 values(4, 'update_when_statement_true');